 Citizens for Space Exploration<- back

-University Student Sponsors include: Cocoa Beach Regional Chamber of Commerce’s Business Recognition Committee; Brevard County Tourist Development Council; Cocoa Beach Hotel Association; Craig Technologies; Florida Power & Light; FL Space Day Committee; and Lockheed Martin.
+University Student Sponsors include Cocoa Beach Regional Chamber of Commerce’s Business Recognition Committee, Brevard County Tourist Development Council, Cocoa Beach Hotel Association, Craig Technologies, Florida Power & Light, FL Space Day Committee; and Lockheed Martin.

-Going to Washington, D.C. provides a unique opportunity for Space Coast business and community leaders to communicate directly with Members of Congress and their staff, as well as NASA officials and astronauts, concerning their personal support for space exploration.
-Be part of the largest, pro-space exploration, grassroots group working with Congress on behalf of human space exploration.
+Going to Washington, D.C. provides a unique opportunity for Space Coast business and community leaders to communicate directly with Members of Congress and their staff, as well as NASA officials and astronauts, concerning their support for space exploration.
+Be part of the largest, pro-space exploration, a grassroots group working with Congress on behalf of human space exploration.
 In 2015, Citizens brought 95 individuals (including 32 university students) from 23 states for meetings with 376 Congressional offices, as well as an opening night meeting presentation by NASA Administrator Charlie Bolden, and an evening Congressional reception.

-2017 Trip is scheduled for May 23-25 – For more info. visit: CitizensforSpace.org
+For more info. visit: CitizensforSpace.org